theothernt/AerialViews/README.md

 ## HDR videos don't seem to play, I only see black screen...

-Currently, Apple's videos only support Dolby Vision HDR.
+Apple's videos only support Dolby Vision HDR.
 Even if your TV supports HDR, it might not support Dolby Vision.

 Here are some things to try...

-* Find the make and model of your TV, search online for a product page for that device and it should list the supported HDR modes (there are several!)
+* Find the make and model of your TV, search online for a product page for that device and it should list the supported HDR modes (there are a few!)

 * If you use a Nvidia Shield, please [follow their instructions on how to enable (or confirm) that Dolby Vision playback is possible](https://www.nvidia.com/en-us/shield/support/shield-tv/enable-dolby-vision-hdr10-on-shield/)

-* Confirm that Dolby Vision playback works in other apps like Netflix, Disney+, Amazon Prime Video - typically a Dolby Vision logo appears on the TV when this mode is activated
+* Confirm that Dolby Vision playback works in other apps like Netflix, Disney+, or Amazon Prime Video

 ## Nvidia Shield users